Moore, Strange head to Alabama Senate runoff

 Strange, the state’s former attorney general and a favorite of the establishment, was temporarily appointed to the seat in April after Sessions joined the Trump administration.
 He has benefited from an endorsement from President Trump -- and millions spent on his behalf by a super PAC linked to Senate majority leader Mitch McConnell.

 Brooks, a conservative House member who favors strict immigration policies, enjoyed the support of conservatives like Ann Coulter, Laura Ingraham, Mark Levin and Sean Hannity.
+He announced during his election night speech that he planned to run for re-election to his Huntsville congressional seat.

 Other Republicans in the GOP race included state Sen. Trip Pittman and Christian Coalition leader Randy Brinson.